Can you recycle window envelopes? What about bubble wrap envelopes? Let’s investigate.

 And alternatively, If you’ve got the time and are that way inclined then you could make your own envelopes out of recycled paper??

-That’s just ten ideas for recycling envelopes and reducing the amount of envelopes in your life.
+That’s just ten ideas for recycling envelopes and reducing the number of envelopes in your life.
 Does anyone have any other ideas for recycling envelopes – do share in the comments below!